Private cloud deployment

 Summary

-- Creating pools from the UI with all configuration options
+- Creating pools from the UI with all configuration options, including bring-your-own Redis and mirroring images from your internal registry

-- Verifying cluster permissions and setting up RBAC
+- Verifying cluster permissions and setting up RBAC, including the pool-provided ServiceAccount path

 You should now be able to: